Russia's Wagner mercenaries launch joint training with Belarusian military near Polish border

 Some of the strong rhetoric could be attributed to early campaigning before parliamentary elections expected in the fall, in which the ruling right-wing Law and Justice party is expected to lose its control of the parliament.

-Yuras Karmanau in Tallinn, Estonia and Monika Scislowska in Warsaw, Poland, contributed to this report.
+Yuras Karmanau in Tallinn, Estonia, Monika Scislowska in Warsaw, Poland and Jill Lawless in London contributed to this report.